alexsedova/terraform-aws-module-template/README.md

 [![FivexL](https://releases.fivexl.io/fivexlbannergit.jpg)](https://fivexl.io/)

-# Name of terraform module
+# Name of the terraform module
 Here you can put a description of the module.

 ```hlc